Patriots’ Rob Gronkowski suspended one game for late hit to head

 At 6-foot-6 and 265 pounds, he is bigger than the players trying to cover him, and he has increasingly complained that officials ignore interference by defenders because his size can make it seem inconsequential.

 Gronkowski caught nine passes for 147 yards against Buffalo on Sunday.
-On the play that resulted in a penalty, he said he felt he was pushed and held.
+On the play that resulted in the interception, he felt he was pushed and held.

 "I just don't understand why there wasn't a flag," he said.
 "There was a couple of times in the game they're calling me for the craziest stuff ever.
 It's like crazy.
-Like what am I supposed to do?
+Like, what am I supposed to do?
 And then they don't call that?
 It was just frustration."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.